 Curriculum

 The Ascension St. Vincent Neurodiagnostic Technology Program curriculum is carefully designed to facilitate student learning as they progress through the program.
 The first trimester of the program has an emphasis on the fundamentals of healthcare, EEG and neuroanatomy and neurophysiology.
-The second and third trimesters build on that knowledge with a focus on more advanced EEG patterns, as well as diseases, syndromes and disorders that affect the brain function.
+The second and third trimesters build on that knowledge with a focus on becoming familiar with EEG patterns in adults, pediatrics and neonates, as well as diseases, syndromes and disorders that affect the brain function.
 The program curriculum adheres to the professional curriculum from ASET: The Neurodiagnostic Society.

 The Neurodiagnostic Technology Program course credits and descriptions by trimester are below.